 - Content is related to the core unit theme and can be used alongside the core text.

-- The reading and writing activities compliment and supplement both the content and skills taught in units of the text.
+- The reading and writing activities complement and supplement both the content and skills taught in units of the text.

 Reading Lessons for College and Career Readiness